 - bone cancer

-Since there are certain water contaminants that entail a health threat, you can only take legal action if your case involves a hazardous substance known to cause the disease you came to suffer from.
-In other words, as long as there is a causal relationship between the agent you were exposed to and your diagnosis, you or – if there are multiple people in your situation – your community can file a lawsuit.
+Since there are certain water contaminants that entail a health threat, you can only file a personal injury claim if your case involves a hazardous substance known to cause the disease you came to suffer from.
+In other words, as long as there is a causal relationship between the agent you were exposed to and your diagnosis, you can file a personal injury claim.
 However, when an excess of harmless contaminants such as fluoride is found in your drinking water, you can rest assured they will have no negative effect on your health.
 Most physical water contaminants are safe and you should not worry in the event one is detected in your community water system.